 - Adjust the rate of intravenous fluids infusion only to maintain or keep the line patent or open.

-A registered dental assistant or a registered dental hygienist who has a Class II Dental Anesthesia Assistant Permit, may provide the following duties under direct visual supervision of an OMFS:
+A registered dental assistant or a registered dental hygienist authorized by permit, may provide the following duties under direct visual supervision of an OMFS:

 - Draw up and prepare medications;